SahadAljaafari/pdsnd_github/README.md

 -Create a new branch

 ### Files used
-The project utilizes the Bikeshare.py script along with three data files: washington.csv, new_york_city.csv, and chicago.csv.
+-The project utilizes the Bikeshare.py script along with three data files: washington.csv, new_york_city.csv, and chicago.csv.

 ###Credits
-The project is inspired by the Udacity repository on GitHub, which was used as a reference for this hands-on project.
+-The project is inspired by the Udacity repository on GitHub, which was used as a reference for this hands-on project.

-The original Udacity repository can be found here: Udacity Repository Link.
+-The original Udacity repository can be found here: Udacity Repository Link.

 ###Lessons Learned
 Throughout this project, I gained deeper insights into the following Git and GitHub concepts: